 Growing up in a family of visual artists and in the culturally abundant region of South Moravia, Natálie's cultivated interest in a wide array of art forms from an early age, eventually choosing to focus her studies on music.

-Although she has since childhood performed recitals in several European countries and made appearances as a soloist with orchestras (Filharmonie Brno, Moravian Chamber Orchestra, Sinfonica Tenerife, Filharmonija Zielonogorska, Orquestra Vigo 430, to name a few), she has now established herself as a chamber musician, performing in venues such as Concertgebouw Amsterdam (Kleine Zaal, 2022 in works of Samuel Adams), Muziekgebouw aan't IJ, Korzo Den Haag, De Doelen Rotterdam, Tivoli Vredenburg, Muziekgebouw Eindhoven (among others) and leading, participating, or being invited as a guest in various ensembles (INSOMNIO, Doelen Ensemble,...) projects (Min Oh's film 'Attendee', MAAT saxophone quartet's album 'Ciudades',...) and festivals (Minimal Music Festival Amsterdam, Grachtenfestival Amsterdam, Gaudeamus Festival, etc.) and is quickly gathering attention as a fresh performer of (not only) contemporary music.
+Although she has since childhood performed recitals in several European countries and made appearances as a soloist with orchestras (Filharmonie Brno, Moravian Chamber Orchestra, Sinfonica Tenerife, Filharmonija Zielonogorska, Ensemble Vigo 430, to name a few), she has established herself mainly as a chamber musician and solo performer, performing in venues such as Concertgebouw Amsterdam, Muziekgebouw aan't IJ, Korzo Den Haag, De Doelen Rotterdam, Tivoli Vredenburg, Muziekgebouw Eindhoven (among others) and leading, participating, or being invited as a guest in various ensembles (Ensemble Resilience, INSOMNIO, Doelen Ensemble,...) projects (Min Oh's film 'Attendee', MAAT saxophone quartet's album 'Ciudades',...) and festivals (Minimal Music Festival Amsterdam, Grachtenfestival Amsterdam, Gaudeamus Festival, etc.) and is quickly gathering attention as a dedicated performer of contemporary music.

 Natálie plays a violin from Czech luthier Tomáš Pilař and an electric five string violin from Czech company NS, acquired with the generous help of Prins Bernhard Cultuurfonds and Stichting Eigen Muziekinstrument.